docktor/docktor/README.md

 * Daemon :
     * ~~pull an image (without group UI) on one daemons~~ Done
     * ~~Display a map of Daemons (GPS infos) : use localization of site.~~ Done
-    * pull an image (without group UI) on setected daemons
+    * Pull an image (without group UI) on setected daemons
     * Update a image in a group : check deploy service before
 * Group :
     * ~~Service : delete service~~ Done